Medical payments coverage definition

 Since medical payments coverage often deters injured parties from pursuing expensive legal action against you, experts recommend going with the highest coverage limit offered by your insurance company.
 While most standard insurers cap coverage at $5,000, some specialty carriers like Chubb offer as much as $25,000 in medical payments to others coverage.

-If you’re worried about the cost, consider that the liability section of your policy (which includes personal liability coverage and medical payments to others coverage) generally provides the biggest bang for your buck.
+If you’re worried about the cost, consider that the liability section of your policy generally provides the biggest bang for your buck.
 So going with the maximum coverage amount really isn’t going to cost you that much more than if you opted for the minimum.

 Compare rates and shop affordable home insurance today